ryandkuster/NF_workshop/README.md

+# :warning: NOTICE: Workshop Postponed

+Due to inclement weather, the workshop has been postponded to January 23 - 25 in Plant Biotechnology Building room 223.

 # Nextflow and Containers Workshop

-For course content, please see the [wiki](https://github.com/ryandkuster/NF_WORKSHOP/wiki).
+For course content, please see the [wiki](https://github.com/ryandkuster/NF_workshop/wiki).

 ---